peterramsing/lost/README.md

 ##### `block()`
 Creates a block that is a fraction of the size of it's containing element with a gutter.
 Think of this like a column except it can go vertical as well by setting $dir to 'column' or 'both'.
 You don't need to pass any additional ratios (fractions) as the grid system will make use of calc().
 Note that fractions must always be wrapped in quotes.

 - `$fraction: '1/1'` - This is a simple fraction of the containing element's width or height depending on $dir.
-This must be a string written as a fraction.
+This must be a string written as a fraction (if you're using SCSS or Stylus).
 - `$dir: row` - The direction of the grid.
 Can be row (horizontal grid), column (vertical grid), or both (waffle grid).
 - `$cycle: nth(sl-explode($fraction, '/'), 2)` (gets the denominator) - Lost works by assigning a margin-right to all elements except the last in the row.
 It does this by default by using the denominator of the fraction you pick.
 To override this default use this param. e.g. block('2/4', $cycle: 2)
 - `$gut: $gutter` - The margin on the side of the element used to create a gutter.
 Typically this is left alone and the global $gutter will be used, but you can override it here if you want certain elements to have a particularly large or small gutter (pass 0 for no gutter at all).